 TGax Editor: Change the paragraph below of this subclause as follows (#CID 15120, 15166, 15824):

+The operation of HE STAs in an HE BSS is controlled by:

+The HT Operation element and the HE Operation element when operating in the 2.4 GHz band,

-The operation of HE STAs in an HE BSS is controlled by the HT Operation element, the VHT Operation element and the HE Operation element.
+The HT Operation element, the VHT Operation element (if present), and the HE Operation element when operating in the 5 GHz band, and

+The HE Operation element when operating in the 6 GHz band.

 The format of the HE Operation element is defined in Figure 9- 589cq (HE Operation element format).